liviobortolin/M300/README.md

 ### GitHub README.md:

-Enclosed you will find two folders with contants for a schoolproject.
+Enclosed you will find two folders with contents for a schoolproject.

 LB2 is containing a vagrantfile with automated installation of a Webserver, reverseporxyserver and a firewall.